Anananas42/docs-Firefish/docs/firefish-protocol.md

 TODO

 This construct makes it easy for Borrowers to interact with the Firefish protocol.
-First, they send their bitcoin collateral to a specific prefund address (A_prefund), which allows to create the follow-up escrow and closing transactions.
+First, they send their bitcoin collateral to a specific prefund address (A<sub>prefund</sub>), which allows to create the follow-up escrow and closing transactions.

 The prefund address represents the following spending condition: